peterlaursen/abf/products/README.txt

 What's new in next version?
 ===
+* Implement an argument globbing routine in the player.
+This means that we now fully support shell globbing in addition to single book arguments.
+* Fix a Daisy book character conversion error that prevented us from converting Danish characters to UTF-8.
+This bug was fixed in Libdaisy20.

 * Implemented a SIGINFO handler.
 We see what file is currently been converted + how many sections are available.
 * Pulseaudio is now supported.
 * Fixed various resource leaks to do with sqlite3 handles.
 Nothing would have gone wrong in ordinary operations, but if a bug should appear, the handles were not freed properly.